grassroot-software/grassroot_curriculum/ruby/automated_testing/rspec_part_one_basics.md

 But before that, in the next lesson we will explore a few more RSpec features that allow us to share common code between our tests.

-We will once again be using the `odin_rspec` project we set up in this lesson to demonstrate those features so make sure to keep that project around.
+We will once again be using the `grassroot_rspec` project we set up in this lesson to demonstrate those features so make sure to keep that project around.

 ### Assignment
 <div class="lesson-content__panel" markdown="1">